GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

 Here is how one would insert ``new_extension`` somewhere else in ``ad``.
 In the example, the extension is inserted between the current third and fourth extension.
-Since position ID are zero-based, this means between position 2 and 3.
+Since position ID are zero-indexed, this means between position 2 and 3.

 ::